Books about Mental Illness & Mental Health

 Mini reviews for John Green's Turtles All the Way Down and 25 other book reviews.

-Aza is a 16-year-old who, along with her best friend, is searching for a lost billionaire in order to get the reward money.
+Aza is a 16-year-old who, along with her best friend, is searching for a lost billionaire to get the reward money.
 Along the way, she finds Davis, the billionaire’s son, and her childhood friend.
+While trying to be the best she can be, she ignores the rising level of panic and anxiety that is tightening it’s grip on her.

-Love, loss, and resilience are all themes in this book that will capture you and keep you reading until the last page.
+Love, loss, and resilience are all themes in this book that captured my heart and kept me reading until the last page.

 Matthew is the last person to have seen the toddler next door before the four-year-old disappeared.
+Now Matthew is thrust into the middle of the investigation to find the little boy before its too late.
+Can he leave his comfort zone to help?

 If you are looking for anxiety books for teens, our list has picks chosen by an expert.